thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-1/index.md

 model: pair M = (F, V)
 - a frame F = (W,R)
 - a valuation V : Var → W → {0,1}, or V : Var → P(W)
+    - the valuation says which letters/formulas are true in which states

 pointed model: pair (M,w) of model M and w a world in M